nfletcher27/jupyter-ml/README.md

 # music-genres

-# Simple 'machine learning' program utilizing Anaconda to access Jupyter Notebook from Mosh Programming
+# Simple 'machine learning' program utilizing Anaconda to access Jupyter Notebook
 ## We use Pandas for our data visualization utilizing the sklearn library to create a graphical visualization of a decision tree

-Video tutorial for this program: https://www.youtube.com/watch?v=_uQrJ0TkZlc&t=15523s

 Download Anaconda